 After descending from the opening you begin a series of large and technical drops that get harder as the trail progresses.
 We recommend inspecting each on your first ride before trying to ride them.
 If a drop seems beyond you then there is a slightly easier ride-around option for each feature that is clearly marked with handy signage.
 Though it’s over quick, this is a trail worth repeating.
 Each feature lends itself well to sessioning and you can work your way up to hit each one.
 Once you can successfully link every feature together, you can’t help but feel like a superhero.

-Svet, our computer programmer at TPC, navigates the downhill at Lunch Loops.
+Svet, our computer programmer at TPC, navigates some flowy downhill at Lunch Loops.

 Fruita and Grand Junction provide excellent trails for riders of any skill level, from beginners to experts.
 The prime season is in the Spring or Fall when the weather isn’t too hot, making it the perfect way to bookend your riding season.
 And if you’re not mountain biking, nearby Colorado National Monument is worth exploring and easily one of the most beautiful places on Earth.

 We couldn’t ride everything worth riding in a single weekend, so we’ll return again soon.
 Maybe we’ll see you on the trails!

 Want to learn more about these trails, check out the trail guides on MTB Project.